Industrial REITs Continue To Thrive From Amazon's Growth

 As is the case with most major real estate sectors, the robust appreciation of industrial REIT assets has been the consequence of low levels of new supply growth in the immediate post-recession period, creating a highly favorable supply/demand imbalance for rentable space, resulting in significantly higher effective rents.

-Demand for industrials pace has been substantial over the last five years, driven by the rapid growth of e-commerce.
+Demand for industrial space has been substantial over the last five years, driven by the rapid growth of e-commerce.
 Besides Amazon (NASDAQ:AMZN), industrial REITs are perhaps the best positioned to capitalize on the growth of e-commerce.
 E-commerce sales still represent just a small fraction of total retail sales, but roughly half of the incremental growth in retail sales over the past three years have come from e-commerce.

 Prologis estimates that global e-commerce sales will double over the next five years, which will require a substantial amount of warehouse space.
-E-commerce sales require roughly three times the amount of logistics space as traditional store-based retail as the warehouse itself becomes the hub for inventory, shipping, packing and returns.
+E-commerce sales require roughly three times the amount of logistics space as traditional store-based retail as the warehouse itself becomes the hub for inventory, shipping, packing, and returns.

-The economic variables that industrial REITs respond most favorably to are growing GDP, consumer spending (particularly online) and global trade.
+The economic variables that industrial REITs respond most favorably to are growing GDP, consumer spending (particularly online), and global trade.
 As we will see shortly, industrial REITs are among the least sensitive sectors to rising or falling interest rates.
-E-commerce growth has settled into a rather consistent 15% year over year growth rate since the recession.
+E-commerce growth has settled into a rather consistent 15% year-over-year growth rate since the recession.

 Valuation of Industrial REITs